 Favourite Beaches?
 Sandbanks in Prince Edward County is top of everyone’s mind when you think of Ontario beaches, but consider Coburg Beach in Coburg or Pancake Bay Beach, just outside Batchawana Bay as well.

-I know for a fact that I am not the be all and end of of Ontario knowledge.
+I know for a fact that I am not the be-all and end of Ontario knowledge.
 And I’m on the hunt for new places to explore in Ontario for this year and next.
 I thought it would be smart to hit up some of my fellow Torontonians, travel bloggers for their favourite places in Ontario to explore and why.

 Here are their secrets they have let me in on!